YanaLapitskaya/kids-event-app/README.md

 npm start
 ```

-Then open your browswer and go to http://localhost:3000.
+Then open your browser and go to http://localhost:3000.